-108 See Pierson discussion infra notes 118-120.
+108. See Pierson discussion infra notes 114-116.

-109 See Martin v.
+109. See Martin v.
 Milwaukee Cty., 904 F.3d 544 (7th Cir.
 2018) (reversing \$6.7 million award for prisoner after concluding prison guard's rape was not within scope of his employment).

-110 For example, Justice Douglas joined Justice Black's majority opinion in Korematsu v.
+110. For example, Justice Douglas joined Justice Black's majority opinion in Korematsu v.
 United States, which Justice Roberts described as "the case of convicting a citizen as punishment for not submitting to imprisonment in a concentration camp, based on his ancestry, and solely because of his ancestry[.]"
 323 U.S. 214, 226 (1944) (Roberts, J., dissenting), abrogated by Trump v.
-Hawaii, 138 S .Ct.
+Hawaii, 138 S.Ct.
 2392 (2018).

-111 Brown v.
+111. Brown v.
 Board of Education, 347 U.S. 483 (1954).
 See Ball, et al., supra note 76, at 172-79.
 According to Justice Clark, Brown was chosen as the lead case in the consolidated appeal "so that the whole issue would not smack of being a purely Southern one."
 Id. at 173.
 While Justices Black and Douglas were prepared to overrule Plessy, Justices Jackson and Frankfurter preferred to put off deciding the issue for as long as possible.
 Chief Justice Vinson granted the government an extension to file a brief and then died suddenly of a heart attack.
 Upon hearing this news, Justice Frankfurter told his law clerks that it was "the first indication [he] ever had that there is a God."
 Id. at 177.
 Chief Justice Vinson's replacement, Chief Justice Earl Warren, managed to obtain unanimous consent to overrule Plessy by framing the issue in such a way that any Justice who wanted to affirm it would openly "have to accept the concept of inherent racial inferiority."
 Id. at 178.

-112 See discussion re: Screws, supra notes 75-93; Monroe, supra notes 98-102.
+112. See discussion re: Screws, supra notes 74-93; Monroe, supra notes 94-98.

-113 Justice "Frankfurter [] created in Washington a network of individuals, connected by modern-day qualified immunity doctrine in Pierson v.
-Ray.114 iv.
-Erosion of Protection under the Court's later Interpretation of Section 1983
+rights.
+His philosophy, advanced on the Court and through his progeny, 113 formed the basis for the modern-day qualified immunity doctrine in Pierson v.
+Ray.
+114

+4. Erosion of Protection under the Court's later Interpretation of Section 1983

 Relying on just two cases, including Tenney, the Pierson Court affirmed that judges are absolutely immune from liability under Section 1983 in ten sentences.
-Further, it concluded the police officers were entitled to present the defense of "good faith and probable cause," which was rejected by the Fifth Circuit.115 Specifically, Chief Justice Warren opined that the defense is available to officers under Section 1983 because "a police officer is not charged with predicting the future course of constitutional law."116 Similarly, in Scheuer v.
-Rhodes, the Court held there was immunity for officers in the state executive branch, which was qualified and of varying degree, depending upon the scope of discretion and responsibilities of the particular office, and the circumstances existing at the time the challenged action was taken.117
+Further, it concluded the police officers were entitled to present the defense of "good faith and probable cause," which was rejected by the Fifth Circuit.
+Specifically, Chief Justice Warren opined that the defense is available to officers under Section 1983 because "a police officer is not charged with predicting the future course of constitutional law."
+Similarly, in Scheuer v.
+Rhodes, the Court held there was immunity for officers in the state executive branch, which was qualified and of varying degree, depending upon the scope of discretion and responsibilities of the particular office, and the circumstances existing at the time the challenged action was taken.

-Based on Tenney, Pierson, and Scheuer, the Court determined that "there must be a degree of immunity" for all public officials in the execution of their duties.118 Nevertheless, the Court continued to refer to qualified immunity as "a special exemption from the categorical remedial language of [Section] 1983."119 The Court characterized the qualified immunity standard as one that "necessarily contains elements of both" objective and subjective good faith.120 Four Justices, including Chief Justice Burger, thought this standard was too harsh.
-Indeed, these Justices found it abhorrent that the doctrine required "not only good faith 'but also [] knowledge of the basic, unquestioned constitutional rights of his charges."121 The Justices cautioned that the Court's application of the standard since Scheuer, "leaves little substance to the doctrine of qualified immunity."122 ideology, which spread his influence throughout the government."
-Later, he "assembled a network of scholars, connected by personal loyalty to him, to create his version of the past."
-Hirsch, supra note 100, at 200.
+Based on Tenney, Pierson, and Scheuer, the Court determined that "there must be a degree of immunity" for all public officials in the execution of their duties.
+Nevertheless, the Court continued to refer to qualified immunity as "a special exemption from the categorical remedial language of [Section] 1983."
+The Court characterized the qualified immunity standard as one that "necessarily contains elements of both" objective and subjective good faith.
+Four Justices, including Chief Justice Burger, thought this standard was too harsh.
+Indeed, these Justices found it abhorrent that the doctrine required "not only good faith 'but also [] knowledge of the basic, unquestioned constitutional rights of his charges."
+The Justices cautioned that the Court's application of the standard since Scheuer, "leaves little substance to the doctrine of qualified immunity."